Early Childhood: Observation & Assessment

 courses, you will have covered all of the

 The course will then discuss various types of observation and recording tools, as well as the advantages and disadvantages associated with each.
 Students will learn how to set goals, plan, and choose the best instrument for specific situations.
-Included will be tools for assessing environments, developmental milestones and programming.
+Included will be tools for assessing environments, programming, and child-staff interactions.
 The why, when, where, what and how of conducting appropriate observations and authentic assessments will be covered.

 Participants will gain techniques for organizing, analyzing and interpreting observation data.
 This course will teach how to apply assessment information to improve program quality and to best meet the needs of individual children.